PiotrKolsky/Text_mining/README.md

 - 1 means daily index growth (buy signal), the profit at the end of day is expected,
 - 0 means index falling (sell signal), the loss at the end of day is forecasted.

-Survey performed on July/September 2017 using previous 246 days data, on Python 3.5.
+Survey has been performed in July/September 2017 using previous 246 days data, on Python 3.5.

 2. Data description